RyanFleck/Manuals/content/tools/phoenix.md

 **There are other weird things about Phoenix that you need to understand that make the framework clearer and easier to modify.** These things are marked with the symbol **(ANTI-MAGIC)**.

+The creator of Phoenix is an individual named **Chris McCord**.
+Currently he works at **Fly.io**, and it would be good before starting to read this article that touches on the [history of Phoenix and LiveView](https://fly.io/blog/how-we-got-to-liveview/).

 # Phoenix 1.2: Installation

 The instructor suggests using **Phoenix 1.2**